-first annual meeting of the local stockhold-The ers of the Greenbelt Consumer Services, Inc., was held in the social room at the Elementary School last night.
-On the agenda for the meeting, presided over by Walter R. Volckhausen, new president of the organization, were the following: Report of the president, general manager's report, treasurer's financial report, reports of the membership and education committees, ratification and approval of certain acts of the old and new boards (such as the new by-laws and the financial agreement with Consumer Distribution Corporation), decision in connection with the patronage refund for 1939 purchases, and question of the organization's joining the Eastern Cooperative Wholesale and the Eastern Cooperative League.
-(Editor's note: Full details of the meeting will
+first annual meeting of the local stockholders of the Greenbelt Consumer Services, Inc., was held in the social room at the Elementary School last night.
+On the agenda for the meeting, presided over by Walter R. Volckhausen, new president of the organization, were the following:

+Report of the president, general manager's report, treasurer's financial report, reports of the membership and education committees, ratification and approval of certain acts of the old and new boards such as the new by-laws and the financial agreement with Consumer Distribution Corporation), decision in connection with the patronage refund for 1939 purchases, and question of the organization's joining the Eastern Cooperative Wholesale and the Eastern Cooperative League.
+(Editor's note: Full details of the meeting will be presented in next week's issue of the Cooperator).